At Heart of Kent Hospice the safety of our patients, families, colleagues and volunteers is paramount and core to the services we provide.

 As a regulated provider of Health and Social Care activities Heart of Kent Hospice ensures we meet the fundamental standards of safety and equality (Care Quality Commission).

 The fundamental standard states that Hospice service users, their families and carers, including anyone associated with the hospice are protected from abuse and improver treatment.
-All safeguarding issues are managed by adhering to the Mental Capacity Act (2005) and the legislation around deprivation of liberties.
+All safeguarding issues are managed by adhering to the adhering to the Kent Safeguarding Boards, The Care Act 2014, The Children Act 1989 and 2004, then as above the Mental Capacity Act (2005) and the legislation around deprivation of liberties.

 We formally safeguard people through these steps: